awsdocs/amazon-redshift-developer-guide/doc_source/advisor-recommendations.md

 To improve COPY responsiveness by skipping the compression analysis phase, implement either of the following two options:
 + Use the column `ENCODE` parameter when creating any tables that you load using the COPY command\.
-+ Disable compression altogether by supplying the `COMPUPDATE OFF` parameter in the COPY command\.
++ Turn off compression altogether by supplying the `COMPUPDATE OFF` parameter in the COPY command\.

 The best solution is generally to use column encoding during table creation, because this approach also maintains the benefit of storing compressed data on disk\.
 You can use the ANALYZE COMPRESSION command to suggest compression encodings, but you must recreate the table to apply these encodings\.
 To automate this process, you can use the AWS[ColumnEncodingUtility](https://github.com/awslabs/amazon-redshift-utils/tree/master/src/ColumnEncodingUtility), found on GitHub\.